 Many organizations have been addressing information security for decades, but recent events show that traditional approaches are no longer good enough.
 Information security risks have evolved dramatically, and most institutions have not kept pace.

-A thorough security audit needs to be performed at least once a year.
+A thorough security audit and separate compliance audit needs to be performed at least once a year.

 3. Automate your updates.

 We can't stress enough the importance of keeping your computers and servers up to date with the latest software and patches.

 Don't leave this to a human being with a spreadsheet and a manual process - it needs to be automated, along with your network monitoring.